 A median sky is built from the CDS frames at each dither position.
 This sky is then scaled to match the science frame and subtracted.
 Note that if the source being observed is extended and an offset sky taken, then pipelined products with _SS extension names should be disregarded and the user is encouraged to perform their own sky subtraction.

-If enough sources are present in the field observed, the pipeline will attempt to register the CDS images from all dither positions and stack them.
-Stacking is done by taking the average of all the frames and scaling by the number of dithers.
+If enough sources are present in the field observed, the pipeline will attempt to register the CDS images from all dither positions and stack (co-add) them.

 Data Format: Filenames and FITS Extensions